Start The New Year With Food for Healthy Bones

 The holidays are over, and New Year’s resolutions focused on health are top of mind.
 One of the best things you can do for your bones—and your health—is to eat foods that will maximize bone strength.
-In 2016, we have six bone-healthy foods for you to add to your diet.
+We have six foods for healthy bones for you to add to your diet.

 Our bones support our bodies, and our diet supports our bones.
 We are living longer, more active lives, and strong bones are essential to maintaining a vibrant lifestyle.
 It’s no wonder that health is at the top of so many New Year’s resolution lists.
-Diet plays an important role in maintaining bone strength, and we’ve got a list of six foods that will help you keep your bones at their healthy best.
+Diet plays an important role in maintaining bone strength, and we’ve got a list of six foods for healthy bones that will help you keep them at their best.

 Bones remain dense and strong until we hit our 30s, but after that, we begin to lose bone density.
 Eating the right foods is one of our most powerful weapons to combat bone loss and maintain strong bones.
-In honor of 2016, we are highlighting six foods that will help you stick to that New Year’s resolution to keep your health at its best.
+In honor of the new year, we are highlighting six foods that will help you stick to that New Year’s resolution to keep your health at its best.

 - Milk.
 Calcium is the key to strong bones, and a single cup of milk delivers 300 milligrams of calcium to your bones, whether it’s whole, skim, or low-fat.
 Until the age of 50, we need 1000 milligrams of calcium every day.
 After 50, women need 1200 milligrams a day.
 When men reach age 71, they need to start getting 1200 milligrams daily too.
 If you aren’t a milk drinker, yogurt and cheese deliver the same calcium benefits.